M268816/power-repo/notes/fe_Method.md

                 With({thisCatalog: ThisRecord.Value},
 ```

 Here we need to check to make sure the production data actually has an amount associated with it, as some data comes through incomplete.
 We use an AND operator to check and make sure the catalog has a constraint value as well.
+A lot of data is filtered out with this step, as a large amount of catalog/line pairings are missing constraint data.

 ```cpp
                     If(